QUOTES-How world leaders are reacting to Joe Biden's inauguration | Politics

 QUOTES-How world leaders are reacting to Joe Biden's inauguration

-Here's how world leaders are reacting to Democrat Joe Biden's inauguration on Wednesday.
-Biden is to be sworn in as U.S. president shortly after noon (1700 GMT), taking over from Republican Donald Trump.
+Here's how world leaders are reacting to U.S. President Joe Biden's inauguration on Wednesday, replacing Donald Trump.
 BRITISH PRIME MINISTER BORIS JOHNSON, SPEAKING IN PARLIAMENT

 "I look forward to working with him (Biden), and with his new administration, strengthening the partnership between our countries and working on our shared priorities: from tackling climate change, building back better from the pandemic and strengthening our transatlantic security."
 EUROPEAN COMMISSION PRESIDENT URSULA VON DER LEYEN, IN A TWEET